 Research Surprising Deductions

 You might want to literally Google “Surprising Tax Deductions.”
-Because for almost everyone, the answers help open the door to a ton of savings.
-Did you know that you can write off most charitable contributions?
-How about certain types of health insurance premiums?
-What about your mileage when you’re driving to job interviews?
-You’ll find a ton of deductions you might not have thought of otherwise.
-So, be sure to bring these up with your tax advisor to see which ones you can take advantage of.
+You might find some really unusual items – but for some, the answers may help open the door to savings.
+You may find out about a bunch of deductions you might not have thought of otherwise.
+So, be sure to bring this up with your tax advisor to see which ones you can take advantage of.

 While we hope this went a long way towards helping you understand your taxes, it’s really important to know that this was just to help you get your feet wet.
 Think of this as a preliminary overview.
 Taxes can be fairly complex, especially if you’re running a business.
 But they don’t have to be intimidating.
 Once you know how much cool stuff they’re paying for, and that a lot of the tax code is designed to help you, taxes stop feeling like they’re here to hurt you.
 They start feeling more like they’re here to help.